-What should I do if I experience symptoms after receiving a COVID-19 vaccine, such as fever and body aches?
+What should I do if I experience symptoms after receiving a COVID-19 vaccine?

 If you have any significant pain or discomfort, talk to your healthcare provider, who may recommend over-the-counter medicine, such as ibuprofen or acetaminophen.
 To reduce pain and discomfort where you got the shot apply a clean, cool, wet washcloth over the area, and use or exercise your arm.
 To reduce discomfort from fever, drink plenty of fluids and dress lightly.
 In most cases, discomfort from fever or pain is normal, but contact your healthcare provider if: